awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-examples.md

 The following examples use the syntax for AWS Encryption CLI version 2\.1\.*x*\.
 New security features were originally released in AWS Encryption CLI versions 1\.7\.*x* and 2\.0\.*x*\.
 However, AWS Encryption CLI version 1\.8\.*x* replaces version 1\.7\.*x* and AWS Encryption CLI 2\.1\.*x* replaces 2\.0\.*x*\.
 For details, see the relevant [security advisory](https://github.com/aws/aws-encryption-sdk-cli/security/advisories/GHSA-2xwp-m7mq-7q3r) in the [aws\-encryption\-sdk\-cli](https://github.com/aws/aws-encryption-sdk-cli/) repository on GitHub\.

-For an example showing how to use the security feature that limits encrypted data keys, see [Limiting encrypted data keys](configure.md#config-limit-keys)\.
+For an example showing how to use the security feature that limits encrypted data keys, see [Limit encrypted data keys](configure.md#config-limit-keys)\.

-For an example showing how to use AWS KMS multi\-Region keys, see [Using multi\-Region KMS keys](configure.md#config-mrks)\.
+For an example showing how to use AWS KMS multi\-Region keys, see [Use multi\-Region AWS KMS keys](configure.md#config-mrks)\.

 **Topics**
 + [Encrypting a file](#cli-example-encrypt-file)